-Most dogs can be trained in 15-20 minutes.
+Most bookings take around 30 minutes.
 It’s not the duration that is important but the recognition time it takes any dog to work out that proximity to snakes is unpleasant and to be avoided.
 Ideally it’s quick and reinforced annually for 3-4 years.

 Electronic collars deliver a negative stimulus that feels like a pinch.
 They can also vibrate or emit a sound depending on the training requirement.
 We are very discriminating in its use.
 E-collars can be highly effective training tools.

 Annually is ideal.
 But not too soon after your first visit.
 Leave about 6 months between sessions.
 Studies have shown that by refreshing each year for 3 to 4 years this type of aversion training is effective in over 80% of dogs.

 No, although we can attend groups such as dog training clubs.
 We train dogs individually.
 Ideally out of the sight and the distraction of other dogs.
 However, several dogs can arrive at once – but it’s one-on-one training.
 Special “pack rates” apply when multiple dogs are booked.